Cst2989/neciudan-dev-new/src/content/post/magic-release-notes.md

       fetch-depth: 0
       token: ${{ secrets.GITHUB_TOKEN }}
 ```
 Steps in GitHub Actions are sequential tasks that run one after another.
 Think of them as recipes—each step needs to be completed successfully before proceeding to the next one.
-The uses: actions/checkout@v3 tells GitHub to use version 3 of the official checkout action, a pre-built action that handles git clone operations.
+The `uses: actions/checkout@v3` tells GitHub to use version 3 of the official checkout action, a pre-built action that handles git clone operations.

 The checkout step clones our repository into the GitHub Actions runner.
 The workflow needs access to our code to process tags and create releases, which is where the GITHUB_TOKEN comes in - it's an automatically generated token that GitHub creates for each workflow run with the permissions we specified earlier.

-Setting fetch-depth: 0 is crucial here.
 GitHub Actions fetches the latest commit by default to save time and bandwidth.
 But for versioning, we need the complete git history, including all tags.
 That's what fetch-depth: 0 does - it tells git to fetch everything.

 Then we get in the meat of our business: first, it fetches the latest version tag: